-1.8 Decisions Needed
+1.6 Decisions Needed

-As the CEQA lead agency, the CVFPB will consider the information presented in this Supplemental EIR, comments received on this Supplemental EIR, and responses to the significant environmental issues raised in the review and consultation process, along with the entire administrative record (including the administrative record for the ARCF GRR Final EIS/EIR), when determining whether to certify this Supplemental EIR and approve the revised project.
-This Supplemental EIR is also intended to be used by SAFCA, DWR, the Central Valley Regional Water Quality Control Board, (RWQCB) and the California State Lands Commission (SLC) as responsible agencies under CEQA.
-DWR and SAFCA are non-federal partners to the project and will provide project funds and oversight.
+As the CEQA lead agency, CVFPB will consider the information presented in this Supplemental EIR, comments received on this Supplemental EIR, and responses to the significant environmental issues raised in the review and consultation process, along with the entire administrative record (including the administrative record for the ARCF GRR Final EIS/EIR), when determining whether to certify this Supplemental EIR and approve the revised project.

+This Supplemental EIR is also intended to be used by SAFCA, DWR, the Central Valley Regional Water Quality Control Board, (RWQCB), and the California State Lands Commission (SLC) as responsible agencies under CEQA.
+DWR and SAFCA are non-Federal partners to the project and will provide project funds and oversight.
 A Water Quality Certification under Section 401 of the Clean Water Act will be required, and RWQCB will consider this Supplemental EIR prior to issuing the certification.
 A State Lands Commission lease may be required prior to constructing the project, in which case SLC will consider this Supplemental EIR prior to issuing the lease.

-CHAPTER 2.
-PROPOSED PROJECT REFINEMENTS
+Chapter 2 PROPOSED PROJECT REFINEMENTS

-This section describes the various levee improvement project components, features of levee improvements, borrow areas, staging areas, haul routes, and spoils disposal sites that comprise the proposed project or SREL Contract 3 Project.
-Although this Supplemental EIR focuses on the environmental effects of specific components of the SREL Contract 3 Project already set forth in the ARCF GRR Final EIS/EIR, the entire SREL Contract 3 Project is described below for completeness.
-Because the SREL Contract 3 Project's design has been refined since the ARCF GRR EIS/EIR was finalized, many of the components below are provided in more detail.
-The proposed levee improvement areas are in Reach F as defined in the ARCF GRR; Reaches 20, 21, and 22 in this contract.
+This section describes the various levee improvement project components, features of levee improvements, borrow areas, staging areas, haul routes, and spoils disposal sites that comprise the proposed project or SREL Contract 4 Project.
+USACE has developed a more detailed engineering design for the SREL Contract project since the ARCF GRR EIR/EIS.
+When relevant, this new information has been added to the project description below for completeness and to provide the requisite detail for decision-making by CEQA responsible agencies.
+The proposed levee improvement areas are between Richards Boulevard and I Street in downtown Sacramento, near the Pioneer Bridge, at the northern end of the Little Pocket neighborhood, at Sump 132 in the Pocket neighborhood, and along SR-160 extending to approximately River Mile (RM) 45 in this contract.
 Table 2-1 summarizes the proposed improvements by station.
-Figure 2-1 through 2-4 illustrate the overall project boundary and potential staging areas.
-The specific types of levee improvements considered for individual levee improvement sites (along with preferred improvements for each site) are discussed in detail below; and the improvements are illustrated in Figure 2-5 through 2-7.
+Figure 2-1 through Figure 2-5 illustrate the project improvements, boundaries, staging areas, and haul routes.
+The specific types of levee improvements considered for individual levee improvement sites (along with preferred improvements for each site) are discussed in detail below.